-- A coherent strategy for virtual exchange in higher education on European, national and institutional levels in order to mitigate fragmentation and enhance consolidation of approaches and resources that will enable this practice to be mainstreamed in higher education. - A system of grants for virtual exchanges to cover the costs for the development and implementation of innovative online exchange projects. - The integration of virtual exchanges as an important component of quality higher education curricula, and their recognition with credits and inclusion in the European Diploma Supplement. - Support for more research into measuring the impact of virtual intercultural exchange programs.
+- A coherent strategy for Online Intercultural Exchange in higher education on European, national and institutional levels in order to mitigate fragmentation and enhance consolidation of approaches and resources that will enable this practice to be mainstreamed in higher education. - A system of grants for OIEs to cover the costs for the development and implementation of innovative online exchange projects. - The integration of OIEs as a mandatory component of quality higher education curricula, and their recognition with credits and inclusion in the European Diploma Supplement. - Support for more research into measuring the impact of virtual intercultural exchange programs.